MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 4. On the **Basics** page, enter **Dynamics 365 Business Central Device Users** as the name of the group.

    >[!NOTE]
    >The name of the group must be spelled in English exactly as shown in step 4, even if you are using another language.
+If you have copied the name of the group from a document, such as a PDF, verify that the name does not contain extra spaces.
 5. Choose the **Close** button.

 > [!NOTE]